B-Mahalakshmi15/chatapplication/README.md

-   This is my first task @virtunexa ..... thanks for given this opportunity
+   This is my first task @virtunexa .....
+Thanks for given this opportunity